 This recipe came together purely by accident.
 I was planning a classic Cuban mojo marinade comprised of olive oil, garlic, jalapeño & plenty of citrus.
 Plans were thwarted upon discovering olive oil & garlic had disappeared from my pantry and had been replaced by an abundance of onions.
 I also had leftover shredded chicken that needed to be used.
 So, I improvised.
 I sent my daughters into the garden to find whatever citrus was within reach.
 They returned with a couple of lemons, a handful of limes, and three Valencia oranges.
 The marinade issue was solved.
 A wedge of butter added some fat, while cooking the onions into a deep brown burst of flavor.
 The shredded chicken added a perfect texture of crisp, and I opted out of the jalapeño keeping it simple with salt & pepper.
-Perfect inside a crisp lettuce cup topped with sliced avocado & chopped cilantro, topping a fresh salad tossed with a citrus-vinaigrette, or stand-alone with a generous side of guacamole.
+Perfect inside a crisp lettuce cup or tortilla topped with sliced avocado & chopped cilantro, topping a fresh salad tossed with a citrus-vinaigrette, or stand-alone with a generous side of guacamole.

 In a medium non-reactive bowl, add fruit juices, stirring to combine.